-A discovery app that finds local products near you
+Locate is a discovery app that finds local products near you.

 Introduction